microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Get-MgAppCatalogTeamAppDefinitionColorIconHostedContent.md

 # Get-MgAppCatalogTeamAppDefinitionColorIconHostedContent

 ## SYNOPSIS
-Retrieve the hosted content in an app's icon.
+The contents of the app icon if the icon is hosted within the Teams infrastructure.

 ## SYNTAX